zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 Groovy is a dynamic language which also supports some optional static language features, like a compile-time type check.
-It also contains traits that can be applied on both types and instances.
+It also contains traits that can be applied to both types and instances.
 To solve the exponential growth problem we will try to rewrite the previous code by means of Groovy's dynamic traits in a builder-like manner.